 In the walk phase of website development, it’s all about improving and expanding upon what’s already there.
 Your goal is to increase and optimize your presence throughout the internet.
-As part of our CWR series, we’ve identified key criteria to consider when transitioning from your crawl to your walk website.
+As part of our CWR series, we’ve identified key criteria to consider when transitioning from your crawl site to your walk website.

 Build Deeper Content across Your Website